 Homes in Persia were a substantially different layout and size than most European homes and even more so than American homes.
 As company buyers picked over the available rugs on the market they found a surplus of approximately 3'6 x 18' runners, 6'6 x 18' and 5'6 x 13' rugs that fit the typical Persian home, (Photo 3).
 This layout allowed families to move the rugs easily and to go around pillars that supported the ceiling or roof.
 Also, if the family moved they could lay the ends on top of each other to fit the new room.
 But, these sizes were not marketable in Europe and America.
 It was major marketing innovation to arrange for the weaving of conventional western room sizes beginning with 8'x10', 9'x12' and larger to suit the mansion sizes of New York and Philadelphia.
-We see these sizes in Zeigler or company created by James Baker in London and assisted by Fritz and La Rue in New York could boost output to astonishing levels and drive almost all of the competition in line under the OCM or out of business, (Photo 4).
-It seems only two companies survived the OCM takeover in Persia, Gulbekian in London and K. S. Tanshandijian of New York.

-Zeigler inspired rugs beginning in the late 19th century which was well before the OCM was founded.
+We see these sizes in Zeigler or Zeigler inspired rugs beginning in the late 19th century which was before the OCM was formed.

 Nevertheless, it amazes me what the OCM was able to accomplish in Persia and across the globe over 1910 - 1912.
 How did they do this in an age without airplanes and telephones, let alone the internet?
 The Telex machine, which many older readers may remember, wasn't developed until 1930.
-Cecil Edwards with a support from the amazing selling
+Cecil Edwards with a support from the amazing selling company created by James Baker in London and assisted by Fritz and La Rue in New York were able to boost output to astonishing levels and drive almost all of the competition in line under the OCM or out of business, (Photo 4).
+It seems only two companies survived the OCM takeover in Persia, Gulbekian in London and K. S. Tanshandijian of New York.
 The latter firm was the developer of the American Sarouk and a success story in its own right.
 The hearty rug with a uniquely American design of detached floral bouquets might hold the sales record for units sold and still in use.
 Most rugs of the time were washed heavily before sale, but many of the American Sarouks were washed, then bleached out and repainted a different color and many were stripped again.
 Harsh treatment of wool hand knotted rugs to improve marketability is far from a new concept and will be discussed fully in a later section.